risi-kondor/cnine/python/docs/source/tensors.rst

 To facilitate memory access on the GPU, the offset of the imaginary part is rounded up to the nearest multiple of 128 bytes.

-A tensor object's header, including information about tensor dimensions, strides, etc., is always resident on the host.
-When a tensor array is moved to the GPU, only the array containing the tensor entries is moved to the  GPU's global memory.
+A tensor object's header, including information about tensor dimensions, strides, etc., is always stored on the host.
+When a tensor is moved to the GPU, the array containing the tensor entries is moved to the  GPU's global memory.